Socks2109/teaching/README.md

-Teaching Liang & Katherine how to use git
+Repository to teach git clone and git pull